Mr. Freeze: Fictional character biography

-Pre-Crisis
+Pre-Crisis version

-In order to create an ice gun, a scientist whose name remains unknown starts experimenting with a concentrated freezing solution.
+To create an ice gun, a scientist whose name remains unknown starts experimenting with a concentrated freezing solution.
 He suffers an unfortunate accident that changes his physiology, forcing him to live in environments below zero temperature.
 He adopts the criminal identity of Mr. Zero.
 To be able to go out to the normal environment, Zero creates an air conditioned costume, which helps him remain in cold temperatures, even in hot climates.
 Using this equipment, Zero gathers a small gang and starts a crime spree in Gotham City, stealing mainly diamonds and other precious jewels.
 Mr. Zero is eventually confronted by the local vigilantes, Batman and Robin.
 Unable to stand against his cold weapons, the Dynamic Duo fails to stop Zero.
 They are captured by him and brought to his secret cold hideout, near the mountains.
 Trapped in blocks of ice, Batman and Robin learn Zero's plan to steal a large collection of gems.
 Batman eventually breaks a nearby steam pipe, causing steam to fill the hideout, melting the ice away and apparently curing Zero from his ailment.
 After this, Batman and Robin are able to capture the whole gang and bring Zero to the authorities.

 After years of inactivity, Zero's condition apparently returns.
 Going back to his life of crime, he changes his alias to Mr. Freeze and is forced to remain in cold temperatures once again.
 In this second exploit, Freeze redesigns his cryo-suit and improves his cryothermal gun.
 With a new gang, he starts a new series of crimes and steals valuable pieces of art.
 Similar to his first criminal activities, Freeze is eventually stopped by Batman and Robin.

-Long after this, Freeze becomes part of a mock criminal trial, after which he changes his cryo-suit for one that allows him more mobility.
+Long after this, Freeze becomes part of a mock criminal trial.

+Mr. Freeze later changes his cryo-suit with one that allows him more mobility.
 Freeze eventually falls in love with a woman called Hildy.
-In order to slow her aging process, Freeze sets out to recreate the accident that transformed him.
+To slow her aging process, Freeze sets out to recreate the accident that transformed him.
 For his experiments, Freeze uses wealthy people in Gotham as test subjects, but all the efforts result in failure.
 The victims turn into frozen zombies, who follow Freeze's commands.
 His new crimes alert the police and Batman.
 In the ensuing fight, Batman is only able to win when Hildy shows her true intentions and betrays Freeze, only to be encased in solid ice when her plan backfires.

 Freeze's next plan consists of freezing Gotham City by removing all the heat and transporting the energy to the neighboring city of Metropolis.
 Freeze is unable to accomplish his goal and is stopped by Batman and Superman.

 During one last attempt to freeze Gotham entirely, Mr. Freeze creates a large ice cannon.
 After robbing a bank, Freeze is confronted by Batman and the new Robin, who manages to defeat him with help from Vicki Vale and Julia Pennyworth, whom Freeze previously captured.